Data Sharing & Protection Policy

 Tiered System for Data Collection and Sharing

-Our Phenotype Data Sharing & Protection Policy is a three-tiered system for collecting, storing and sharing the data, based on the following incremental access rights designated by Members:
+Our Phenotype Data Sharing & Protection Policy is a four-tiered system for collecting, storing and sharing the data, based on the following incremental access rights designated by Members:

 - Private Access (default): for data gathered and transmitted by each of our Members, processed by our technology and stored privately and securely;

-- Controlled Access: for data made available only for review by our network of Members for professional information and educational purposes, as well as sharing comments and observations; and
+- Collaborative Access: for data made available only for review by our network of Members for professional information and educational purposes, as well as sharing comments and observations within Face2Gene Forums; and

 - Open Access, for data made available to the public without restrictions, subject to applicable HIPAA and EU data protection and privacy regulations.

-In accordance with our three-tiered system, data will be stored in three separate designated data repositories, corresponding to the access level indicated by Members.
-Our data repositories are hosted in secure sites and apply the appropriate technical protection measures necessary to comply with data security, confidentiality, and privacy laws and regulations.
+In accordance with our four-tiered system, data will be stored in four separate designated data repositories, corresponding to the access level indicated by Members.
+Our data repositories are hosted in a secure private cloud environment and apply the appropriate technical protection measures necessary to comply with data security, confidentiality, and privacy laws and regulations.
 We audit our security policies and technical measures periodically to ensure compliance with applicable HIPAA and EU data protection and privacy regulations.

-- Data designated as Controlled Access will be stored in a data repository accessible only to other Members.
+- Data designated as Collaborative Access will be stored in a data repository accessible only to other Members where case data is shared with Face2Gene Forums.
 Such data may be shared on an individual-level only with other Members and may not be disseminated publicly on an individual-level.
 It may, however, be shared on an aggregate-level.